siddarth17/SkyShare/README.md

 # SkyShare

 ## About
 SkyShare is a web application designed as a simple solution to finding safe and economical rides when they travel from LAX.
 This application is built using HTML, CSS, JavaScript, and Java with MySQL database.
-Bootstrap and jQuery were used to enhance user experience and page dynamics.
+Bootstrap, Google Maps API, and jQuery were used to enhance user experience and page dynamics.

 ## Features